Current Market Trends

 Currency: Danish Krone

-Healthcare is an important part to the Danish welfare system (often referred to in the United States as “the Scandinavian model”).
+Healthcare is an important part of the Danish welfare system (often referred to in the United States as “the Scandinavian model”).
 A fundamental principle of the system is that all citizens have the right to good health and healthcare on equal terms, regardless of income.
-Approximately 84 per cent of healthcare expenditure is publicly financed, mainly through taxes.
-The remaining 16 per cent are financed primarily through patient co-payments.
+Approximately 84% of healthcare expenditure is publicly financed, mainly through taxes.
+The remaining 16% are financed primarily through patient copayments.
 There is a small but growing private hospital and private health insurance sector, with Aleris-Hamlet being the largest private hospital chain in Scandinavia.

 The healthcare sector has three political and administrative levels: the national government, the regions, and the municipalities.
 Denmark is divided into five regions and 98 municipalities that cover at least 20,000 inhabitants each.

 The Ministry of Health is responsible for establishing the overall framework for the provision of health and elderly care.
 This includes legislation on the organization and provision of health and elderly care services, patients’ rights, healthcare professionals, hospitals and pharmacies, medicinal products, vaccinations, maternity care and child healthcare.
 The legislation covers the tasks of the regions, municipalities and other authorities within the area of health.
 The regions are responsible for hospital care, including emergency care, psychiatry, and for health services provided by GPs and specialists in private practice.
 The municipalities are primarily concerned with disease prevention and health promotion, rehabilitation outside hospital, home nursing, school health services, child dental treatment, child nursing, physiotherapy, alcohol and drug abuse treatment, home care services, nursing homes, and other services for elderly people.
 In addition, municipalities co-finance regional rehabilitation services and training facilities.